Sheriff’s deputy shot multiple times by armed suspect, full-blown manhunt underway

 IOWA GOVERNOR SIGNS ‘BACK THE BLUE’ BILL THAT INCREASES PENALTIES FOR PROTEST-RELATED CRIMES

-Police say the individual then escaped in a van and was pursued by another responding deputy before crashing the vehicle in Coggin and fleeing on foot.
+Police say the individual then escaped in a van and was pursued by another responding deputy before crashing the vehicle in Coggon and fleeing on foot.

 Meanwhile, the wounded deputy was airlifted to a local hospital for treatment.
 His identity was not released.